MatheusAprigio11/Fibonacci_Java/README.md

 # Fibonacci_Java
-* Fibonacci sequence developed in java.
+* Fibonacci sequence developed in Java.
 * Training the logic in Java